-\$ '000 2023 Rudgot 2023 Actual 2023 Variar - Budget Actual Valla ice Revenues Rates and annual charges 40,866 41,195 329 1% F User charges and fees Favourable result is due to higher than anticipated opera Transport for NSW (\$811k) and Swimming Pool (\$1,225 20,552 oss a number of 2,297 business units.
-E 13% Examples incl F lude Other revenues Favourable result is due to higher than anticipated opera rental return from property - Brewer Centre Marulan (12K) Centre (10K), Waste Management Services (22K) Operating grants and contributions Whist Council in generally conservative in budgeting for g awarded above budgeted figures during the year.
-For ex due to fire/storm damage (1,157K), local & rural road gra ample Financial A ssistance Grant : (2,171K), Specia Capital grants and contributions This result is due to the delays in completion of a number Mayfield Road Bridge replacement (2,170K) and North G (28)% pavilion (4,00 U DOK), Interest and investment revenue This budget variance is due to the substantial increase in a conservative approach to budgeting for Interest & Invest in returns from Councils investment portfolio during the c stment revenue, th is year's actuals Net gains from disposal of assets Anticipated disposal and replacement of Plant and Fleet 320 was not required during the year (320) at the level budge (100)% eted.
-U Other income Variance is due to the fair value adjustment of investme was completed in 2022/23 in line with the buildings and o F ation Expenses Employee benefits and on-costs 29,664 28,599 1,065 4% F Materials and services 22,962 26,685 (3,723) (16)% U
+\$ '000 2023 Budget 2023 Actual 2023 Variar Revenues Rates and annual charges 40,866 41,195 329 1% F User charges and fees 18,255 19,352 1,097 6% F Other revenues Favourable result is due to higher than anticipated operarental return from property - Brewer Centre Marulan (12K Centre (10K), Waste Management Services (22K) Operating grants and contributions Whist Council in generally conservative in budgeting for a awarded above budgeted figures during the year.
+For ex due to fire/storm damage (1,157K), local & rural road gra ample Financial A ssistance Grant (2,171K), Specia Capital grants and contributions This result is due to the delays in completion of a number Mayfield Road Bridge replacement (2,170K) and North C (31)% U pavilion (4,000K), Interest and investment revenue This budget variance is due to the substantial increase in a conservative approach to budgeting for Interest & Invest in returns from Councils investment portfolio during the o stment revenue, th is year's actuals Net gains from disposal of assets Anticipated disposal and replacement of Plant and Fleet 320 was not required during the year a (320) at the level budge (100)% U ted.
+Other income Variance is due to the fair value adjustment of investme was completed in 2022/23 in line with the buildings and o ( , , , Expenses Employee benefits and on-costs 29,664 28,599 1,065 4% F Materials and services The variance for this item was a result of significant inflat costs.
+Large projects such as Goulburn Hockey faciliti impacted by these increases during 2022/23.
+Borrowing costs 1,700 1,927 (227) (13)% U continued on next page Page 30 of 93